xieshentoken/dTheta/README.md

 # dTheta
-A python script for analyzing the HRTEM photo
+A python script for searching the possible crystal according to the HRTEM photo